nursahketene/weather_app/README.md

 TOTAL TIME SPENT
   1 hour for learning php

-  2.5 hours for understanding how to connect the database to the app 1 hour writing the code
+  1 hour for understanding how to connect the database to the app

+  1 hour writing the code